 You can further verify this by returning to the Hostlist, selecting the 2nd progression's copied file (Refresh if not present), then view its' Versionlist to verify 1 instance of the independently-managed item.

 Impact to the :Recover Archive

 If you're using :Recover, you'll notice that this setting has a similar impact on the Archivelist (as you may have suspected).
-Choose Archive... from the Managed Files/ Restore display we've been using for Hostlist/ Versionlist visibility, then note that you see two instances, one each for the files we created when working with Split vChains - however you will only see the copied instance of the second file we worked with after disabling Split vChains.
-You can choose any of these files and navigate back to the Versionlist to see the same results we viewed navigating from the Hostlist.
+Choose Archive... from the Managed Files/ Restore display we've been using for Hostlist/ Versionlist visibility, then note that you there are three instances - one each for the files we created when working with Split vChains and only one for the progression we executed without Spit vChains.

 Displaying the Latest Version

 It's important to remember that, when disabling Split vChains, the Archivelist will present the last-used instance for the local host.
 Because the first progression didn't use Split vChains, there is only one Archivelist entry representing the last-used instance of that progression - which from our progression should still be vChain-NoSplit - Copy.txt.